Americas

 Safety

-Along with the resurgence of street protests and the questioning of the current political model have exposed the violence perpetrated against journalists by the police and military intelligence services.
+The resurgence of massive demonstrations and challenges to the current political model have highlighted the use of violence perpetrated against journalists by the police and military intelligence agencies.
 Existing laws are not effective in protecting news professionals and, although progress has been made, attacks on journalists and the media remain largely unpunished.
+Female journalists, in particular, need protection.